soso11234/soso1123/README.md

 # Password manager

-An user can manage account and password on a website.
+An user can manage an account and password on a website.

-Using id & a pattern password to log in the system.
+Using ID & a pattern password to log in to the system.

-It requires pygame to execute the file.
+It requires pygame to compile and execute the file.